Iroquois Park: History

 Iroquois Park was one of the three major suburban parks created in the late 19th century in Louisville.
-In 1889, Mayor Charles Donald Jacob purchased Burnt Knob, a 313-acre (1.3 km^{2}) tract of land 4 miles (6 km) south of the city, for $9,000, and was reimbursed by the city treasurer without approval from the city council or public referendum, meaning the original purchase was probably illegal.
-Jacob also negotiated with landowners between the city and the then-rural park to acquire the right of way for a 150-foot (46 m) wide "Grand Boulevard", today's Southern Parkway, which still leads to the park.
+In 1889, Mayor Charles Donald Jacob purchased Burnt Knob, a 313 acre tract of land 4 mi south of the city, for $9,000, and was reimbursed by the city treasurer without approval from the city council or public referendum, meaning the original purchase was probably illegal.
+Jacob also negotiated with landowners between the city and the then-rural park to acquire the right of way for a 150 ft wide "Grand Boulevard", today's Southern Parkway, which still leads to the park.

 The move was controversial at first and called "Jacob's Folly" by political opponents after early improvements were washed away by rain in the Spring of 1889.
-In 1890 control over the park, then called Jacob's Park, was given to the Board of Park Commissioners.
-Frederick Law Olmsted was invited to tour the park, and gave an influential speech at the Pendennis Club on May 20, 1891, and signed a contract to design the city's park system two days later.
-Work was soon underway on the park, by then renamed Iroquois, which Olmsted envisioned as "providing the grandeur of the forest depths in the dim seclusion of which you may wander musingly for hours".
+In 1890, control over the park, then called Jacob's Park, was given to the Board of Park Commissioners.
+Frederick Law Olmsted was invited to tour the park, and gave an influential speech at the Pendennis Club on May 20, 1891.
+Two days later, he signed a contract to design the city's park system, which also led to the creation of Cherokee and Shawnee Parks.
+Work was soon underway on the southern park, by then renamed Iroquois, which Olmsted envisioned as "providing the grandeur of the forest depths in the dim seclusion of which you may wander musingly for hours".

+Features

+Located south of downtown, Iroquois Park was promoted as "Louisville's Yellowstone".
+Iroquois Park is built on a large knob covered with old-growth forest, and its most prominent feature are the scenic viewpoints atop the hill.
+The summit of Iroquois Park presents an all-at-once vista of the city of Louisville, seen from the south.
+A bronze plaque at the site demonstrates the plan of the city's park and parkway system as planned and executed by Olmsted's firm.